phxdev1/npm-mcp/README.md

 - **Database Operations**: SQLite database management
 - **Task Scheduling**: Schedule and manage automated tasks

-## Configuration
+## How It Works

+NPM MCP uses a unique adapter system that automatically converts existing NPM packages and Python libraries into MCP tools:

+1. **Auto-Discovery**: Scans for installed packages and available adapters
+2. **JSON Adapters**: Uses declarative JSON files to map package functions to MCP tools
+3. **Zero Config**: No setup required - just install packages and they work immediately
+4. **Cross-Platform**: Supports both NPM packages (Node.js) and Python libraries

-The server auto-discovers and loads all available adapters from the `desktop_mcp/adapters/` directory.
+The server loads all available adapters from the `desktop_mcp/adapters/` directory.
 Each adapter is a JSON file that defines how to interface with different tools and libraries.

 ## Architecture